nickrepetti/Books/spring-in-action/ch16-spring-and-rest/spring-rest/README.md

-#Ch 10 - Hitting the database with Spring and JDBC
+#Ch 16 - Creating REST APIs with Spring MVC
-##Spring JDBC
+##Spring REST

 Please note that the first time you run the server will take some time...